Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift stores.

 Sioux women typically wore a knee-length dress or tunic, in a loose T-shirt style, with variations depending on tribe, marital status, socioeconomic status, and occasion.
 A woman married to a highly-skilled hunter would incorporate more elk teeth than the wife of a less successful hunter.
 Bones could also be made to look like elk teeth.

 Dresses with heavily beaded yokes were worn by Lakota women for special occasions.
+Blue, symbolizing water, was the most popular color between 1850 - 1870.

 Cheyenne, Osage, Chippewa, and Pawnee Women

-These women wore a two-piece outfit consisting of a skirt and cape.
+Women wore a two-piece outfit consisting of a skirt and cape.
 Chippewa women incorporated floral designs into their garments while Lakota women used geometric shapes in their designs.

 Other Great Plains Dress